Getting to know the ADJ Mixer

 Then you get signed in

 There are six people in line ahead of you, so you look around and well, you don’t know a single person (but you don’t realize that most other people don’t know anyone either).
-You hold your leather folder to your chest and wait your turn.
+You hold your folder filled with resumes to your chest and wait your turn.
 You start to peek into the venue to see which employers are there, just waiting to meet you.

 At the registration table, you’re greeted by a friendly face, and asked whether you’re job hunting or looking for talent, and given the appropriate badge.
 Your handwriting sucks, but you write in big bold letters what you’re looking for, and you notice that employers’ stickers are vertical and job hunters’ stickers are horizontal.
 You’re told the neon name tags are worn by partners who are most eager to hire.
 Bingo!